percona/pmm-doc/docs/setting-up/client/external.md

 - `external-serverless` is useful for collecting metrics from cloud services.
 You need a host and port number to add it to PMM Server.
 (See more details with `pmm-admin add external-serverless --help`.)

-Here are two general schemas that show the difference between external and external-serverless
+Here are the differences between `external` and `external-serverless` types.

 Connection schema of exernal exporter: